deiteris/api-contractor/extension/README.md

 #### Status bar for the format of currently opened API file

 When an API file is opened, its format will be shown in the status bar.

+When the status bar is clicked, the `API Contractor: Convert current API file` command is invoked.

 #### Current API file preview button